gds32571/WSJTX-gdslog/README.md

 # WSJTX-gdslog Project
-A Python program to perform several functions based on reception of WSJT-X UDP packets.
+A program to capture data from WSJT-X for display and analysis.
+This mostly Python-based project performs several functions with received WSJT-X UDP packets.
 I am currently using WSJT-X version 2.1.0.

    Status (type 1) packets are used to control a WiFi connected antenna switch.
 The program derives the band from the operating frequency dropdown of WSJT-X and commands the antenna switch to connect to the appropriate antenna via an HTTP command.
 This happens on any change of the dropdown, whether